 Rush Creek’s and Evergreen’s Giant Sequoia Hike or Snowshoe is available during the winter and spring.
 Hikers will snowshoe around stunning Giant Sequoia’s while a friendly naturalist guide provides insight about the park and spectacular trees.

 Glacier Point beyond the Ski Area, Tioga, and Mariposa Grove Road are all closed during the winter due to snow, which means the eastern entrance of the park is not accessible.
 During this time of year, we recommend staying at hotels near Yosemite’s West Entrance.
 Before you visit Yosemite for hiking in the winter, check out the current conditions for the most up-to-date information on closures and storms.

 The best time to visit Yosemite for hiking ultimately depends on personal preferences and the trail experience each hiker wants.
-Whether you’ll be here for spring’s rushing waterfalls, fall’s vibrant foliage, summer’s wide open spaces, or winter’s fresh powder, Yosemite National Park offers a year round captivating experience that is only elevated when you end your days at Rush Creek Lodge or Evergreen Lodge.
+Whether you’ll be here for spring’s rushing waterfalls, fall’s vibrant foliage, summer’s wide open spaces, or winter’s fresh powder, Yosemite National Park offers a year round captivating experience that is only elevated when you end your days at Rush Creek Lodge, Evergreen Lodge, or Firefall Ranch.